Table of Contents

-Websites have been around for so long now that it seems we’ve started taking them for granted.
-However, they are still a starting point for a lot of customers online.
+Websites have been around for so long that it seems we’ve started taking them for granted.
+However, they are still a starting point for many customers online.

-From giving the business more authority to creating sales funnels, you can miss out on many opportunities to connect with your audience if they’re walking away with a bad user experience after visiting your website.
+From giving the business more authority to creating sales funnels, you can miss out on many opportunities to connect with your audience if they walk away with a bad user experience after visiting your website.

-Keep in mind that it’s not enough to simply add new content – you need to keep tracking all the factors that impact the optimization and its ranking.
+Remember that adding new content is not enough—you need to keep tracking all the factors that impact the optimization and its ranking.

-There are a lot of improvements you can make to make sure that your landing pages are user friendly, starting with design and going all the way to backend adjustments.
-Let’s talk about some steps that’ll give your visitors a great experience, improving the SERP ranking in the process.
+There are many improvements you can make to ensure that your landing pages are user-friendly, starting with design and ending with backend adjustments.
+Let’s discuss some steps that’ll give your visitors a great experience and improve the SERP ranking in the process.

 Simple navigation and readability